learnedsystems/RMI/README.md

 By default, the optimizer will use 4 threads.
 If you have a big machine, consider increasing this with the `--threads` option.

+The optimizer will output a table, with each row representing an RMI configuration.
+By default, the optimizer selects a small set of possible configurations that are heuristically selected to cover the Pareto front.
+Each column contains:

+* `Models`: the model types used at each level of the RMI
+* `Branch`: the branching factor of the RMI (number of leaf models)
+* `AvgLg2`: the average log2 error of the model (which approximates the number of binary search steps required to find a particular key within a range predicted by the RMI)
+* `MaxLg2`: the maximum log2 error of the model (the maximum number of binary search steps required to find any key within the range predicted by the RMI)
+* `Size (b)`: the in-memory size of the RMI, in bytes.

 This work is freely available under the terms of the MIT license.